Lab Setup and Introduction

 1. By default, the security scan color codes the vulnerabilities, you can hover over the security scan for more information.

-The Java container image we are using in this lab shows 21 vulnerabilities, with 5! critical vulnerabilities.
-This number will change with time and will be different between container scanners for a variety of reasons such as reporting mechanisms, vulnerability feeds and operating system support.
+The Alpine container image you are using in this lab shows 34 vulnerabilities, with 2 critical vulnerabilities.
+This number will change with time and will be different between container scanners for a variety of reasons such as reporting mechanisms, vulnerability feeds, and operating system support.

 1. Click on the list of vulnerabilities to see a more detailed view.

-1. Click on a vulnerabile package on the left menu to get more information about the vulnerability and see what you have to do to fix the issue.
+1. Click on a vulnerable package on the left menu to get more information about the vulnerability and see what you have to do to fix the issue.

 Procedure